TENANTS - Frequently asked questions

 Which tenancy agreements do you use?

 Standard tenancy agreements are used in accordance with each landlord agency instructions and subsequently prepared for your signature specific to the proposed tenants, rental, deposit, commencement date and term.
-Any contract changes to our tenancy agreements (excluding standard tenancy terms and conditions which are not changeable) such as, but not limited to, break clauses, pets, advance rental payments will incur an additional fee.
-In addition, any subsequent changes to the application terms agreed and requiring contract amendments will incur an additional fee.
-Please contact each branch for fee details prior to making an application
+Any contract changes to our tenancy agreements (excluding standard tenancy terms and conditions which are not changeable) such as, but not limited to, break clauses, pets, advance rental payments will require prior agreement from the landlord.
+In addition, any subsequent changes you wish to make to the application terms agreed and requiring contract amendments will incur will require the prior agreement of the landlord.
+Please note that your Holding Depsosit may be withheld in circustances as defined by the Tenant Fees Act 2019..

 Where can I find the Energy Performance Certificate (EPC)?